Ear Discharge: Causes, Treatment and Lifestyle Changes

 • The discharge is associated with other symptoms, such as fever or headache.

-• Redness or swelling is coming out of the ear canal.
+• Redness or swelling is coming from the ear canal.

 • Facial weakness or asymmetry.